For Those That Wish to Exist: Critical reception

 For Those That Wish to Exist received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 80 out of 100, which indicates "generally favorable reviews" based on 10 reviews.
 Aggregator AnyDecentMusic? gave the album 7.7 out of 10, based on their assessment of the critical consensus.
 Clash was positive towards the release stating, "This new release was needed, not just for the fans who have been dying to hear new music, but needed for the music community in general.
 The current climate is dark, moody, uncertain with the pandemic in mind, but this new album brings joy and happiness in a time where it is needed most."
 Damon Taylor from Dead Press! rated the album positively calling it: "Ambitious in its scope and armed with an abundance of riffs and hooks, Architects successfully transition into their new chapter whilst not losing their identity."
 Distorted Sound scored the album 9 out of 10 and said: "For Those That Wish to Exist is a brave new world for Architects, a new chapter for a band who are releasing themselves from the shackles and embracing every nook and cranny of the musical spectrum.
 It's a phenomenal effort and one which shows that there is still plenty of gas left in the tank.
-The future is here and Architects stand on the precipice of becoming the one of the biggest bands on the planet.
+The future is here and Architects stand on the precipice of becoming one of the biggest bands on the planet.
 And boy, do they more than deserve it."
 DIY was also positive towards the release, calling it "...a neat summation of the contradiction at the core of Architects' recent career; the bleaker things get, the stronger they emerge."
 Exclaim! gave it 7 out of 10 and said: "For Those That Wish to Exist proves these guys can successfully diversify their sound."